A May-type spectral sequence for higher topological Hochschild homology: Introduction.

-We are grateful to C.~Ogle and Ohio State University for their hospitality in hosting us during a visit to talk about this project and A.~Blumberg for a timely and useful observation (that the Reedy model structure on inverse sequences may not have certain desired properties).
-The first author would like to thank Ayelet Lindenstrauss, Teena Gerhardt, and Cary Malkiewich for helpful conversations on the material in this paper and for hosting him at their respective universities to discuss this work.
+We are grateful to C.~Ogle and Ohio State University for their hospitality in hosting us during a visit to talk about this project and A.~Blumberg for a timely and useful observation.
+We are indebted to A.~Lindenstrauss and B.~Richter for their careful reading and insightful questions which led to improvements in this paper.
+We also thank J.~Greenlees for his editorial help, and J.~Rognes as well as the anonymous referee for their careful reading and very perceptive observations and suggestions which helped us to improve this paper.
+We also thank the anonymous referee for their generosity and patience in reviewing such a long paper.
+The first author would like to thank A.~Lindenstrauss, T.~Gerhardt, and C.~Malkiewich for helpful conversations on the material in this paper.

-\section{Conventions and running assumptions}
+\section{Conventions and running assumptions.}